Nekomimi-YT/Schnacker/README.md

 * As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

 ## Run this project
 The Schnacker Chat App was developed using [Expo](https://docs.expo.dev/) and can be run on iOS or Android mobile devices or simulators like [Android Studio](https://developer.android.com/studio/install).
 It utilizes [Google Firebase](https://firebase.google.com/) to store chat data.
-See more information about setting up your own [Firebase Firestore](#create-your-own-database-with-firebase) below.
+See more information here on [Firebase Firestore](#create-your-own-database-with-firebase) set-up.

 1. Follow the documentation to install Expo on your device or a simulator on Windows, Mac or Linux.